openblockchains/bitcoin-ponzi/README.md

 On 4 December 2013, Alan Greenspan referred to it as a "bubble" as did George Soros on 25 January 2018.
 Warren Buffett called bitcoin a "mirage" on 13 March 2014.

+§

+Some "unpopular" bitcoin facts:

-_Bitcoin Mining Is an Environmental Disaster - Bitcon is a Greater Fool BagHODLer Zero-Sum Fraudsters' Greed Fest - The Bigger the Lies the Better - To the Moon!
+- Bitcoin Mining Is an Environmental Disaster
+- Bitcon is a Greater Fool BagHODLer Zero-Sum Fraudsters' Greed Fest
+- The Bigger the Lies the Better - To the Moon!
 Number Go Up!
-Will Quadruple to $100 000 in 2021! - When Will the Music Stop?
-(Hint: Try to Cash Out) - Bitcoin Is Comedy Gold - Bitcoin is the New Standard?! - LOL_
+Will Quadruple to $100 000 in 2021!
+- Bitcoin Is Comedy Gold - Bitcoin is the New Standard?! - LOL
+- When Will the Music Stop?
+(Hint: Try to Cash Out)

 So what!?
 Do you own research!
 Here we go: